keu/docs/software_versioned_docs/version-0.28/airflow-api.md

    ![Service Account](https://assets2.astronomer.io/main/docs/ci-cd/ci-cd-api-key.png)

-### Create a Service Account via the Astronomer CLI
+### Create a Service Account with the Astro CLI

-To create a Deployment-level Service Account via the Astronomer CLI:
+To use the Astro CLI to create a Deployment-level Service Account:

-1. Authenticate to the Astronomer CLI by running:
+1. Authenticate to the Astro CLI by running:
    ```
-   astro auth login <BASE-DOMAIN>
+   astro login <BASE-DOMAIN>
    ```
-   To identify your `<BASE-DOMAIN>`, run `astro cluster list` and select the domain name that corresponds to the cluster you're working in.
+   To identify your `<BASE-DOMAIN>`, run `astro context list` and select the domain name that corresponds to the cluster you're working in.

 2. Identify your Airflow Deployment's Deployment ID.
 To do so, run:
    ```